MeghaJJadhav/SignSense-Bridging-Gaps-in-Communication-through-ASL-Detection/README.md

 #Abstract

 SignSense utilizes Random Forest and Logistic Regression models for ASL alphabet recognition.
-The project also experimented with LSTMs for handling composite hand
+The project also experimented with CNN for handling composite hand

-movements (Note: LSTM stack is not provided in the repository).
+movements (Note: CNN stack is not provided in the repository).